GENERAL GOVERNMENT CABINET

 ††††† 2.
 Completion of educational activities related to simulation; or

 ††††† 3.
-Holding a credential issued by the Society for Simulation in Healthcare or the International Nursing Association for Clinical Simulation.
+Holding a credential issued by the Society for Simulation in Healthcare or a simulation preparation program recognized by the International Nursing Association for Clinical Simulation.

 ††††† (c) There shall be a budget that will sustain the simulation activities and training of the faculty.